makrai/notes/hao20-dyn-fine-tune.md

 # Abstract

-* pre-trained language model BERT advances the SOTA on many NLP tasks
-* few studies investigate how the fine-tuning process improves downstream
+* how the fine-tuning process improves downstream
 * we: two indicators
   * JS divergence to detect the change of the attention mode and
   * SVCCA distance to examine the change to the feature extraction mode